Can you buy a house with cryptocurrencies?

 Cryptocurrencies are a kind of digital asset that operate across a large, distributed computer network.
 The currency can be sent from one individual to another using a unique digital address (referred to as a wallet), and all transactions are encrypted using a cryptographic system.
 (For more info, here’s a brief video that explores a little more detail on how they work).

-One thing to keep in mind for those new to the space is that, while cryptocurrencies have dramatically risen in prices during 2021, they have been a very volatile asset class since their inception.
+One thing to keep in mind for those new to the space is that, while cryptocurrencies have dramatically risen in prices during the last few years, they have been a very volatile asset class since their inception.
 Because of the high risk related to the price change, you should consult with a financial advisor before proceeding with any investments in cryptocurrencies.

 Going home with crypto